What Do I Register For?

 Taking care of the Baby

-5. Bathtub or foam mat for sink and a towel
+5. Bathtub or foam mat for the sink and a towel

 6. Natural Diaper cream and a natural soap/shampoo/bodywash.
 Skip the Johnson's Baby and Desitin.
 While natural products are more expensive, you don't need much.
 Plain warm water is the gentlest, most effective cleaner.